CMcLoy07/ada-wedge/README.md

        - shows the total spend by prodcut description

-      -this query will be in a join that is required to utilize the department numbers from the wedge        ocument provided by Professor John Chandler
+      -this query will be in a join that is required to utilize the department numbers from the wedge document provided by Professor John Chandler

 c. each of these queries will be placed into their own txt file and then uploaded the the new db of Wedge_Task_3.db